wavemotion-dave/NINTV-DS/README.md

 ----------
  Most things you should expect from an emulator.
  Most games run at full speed on a DSi or above.
- Most games will NOT run full speed on the older DS.
+ Most games will NOT run full speed on the older DS - but you can play with config options to get the most out of these games (even if you have to disable sound to gain the speed).

 Missing :
 ---------
-Intellivoice games will run but only about 50FPS.
+The few ECS games don't yet run.

-Check updates on my web site : https://github.com/wavemotion-dave/NINTV-DS
+Check for updates on my web site : https://github.com/wavemotion-dave/NINTV-DS

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.0 : 07-Sep-2021 by wavemotion-dave
+  * First major release!

 V0.9 : 06-Sep-2021 by wavemotion-dave
   * Major sound improvement (finally!)
   * High Score Support added